-Top car, truck and SUV to be revealed at Detroit auto show
+2 top auto awards go to Hyundai, 1 to Ram 1500

 - Jeff and MacKenzie Bezos to end marriage that saw Amazon soar

-Last year’s winners were the Honda Accord, Lincoln Navigator and the Volvo XC60.
+Fiat Chrysler has placed heavy discounts on the new truck early in its life, but Bigland said it’s a good strategy to boost sales and profits.

+“It’s always a case of it’s not how much you spend, it’s how much you make,” he said.

-About 55 automotive journalists serve as judges.
-Eligible vehicles must be new or substantially changed.
+About 55 automotive journalists serve as judges, for the awards, announced annually at the North American International Auto Show.
+Eligible vehicles, chosen from dozens, must be new or substantially changed.
+The judges evaluate finalists on value, innovation, design, performance, safety, technology and driver satisfaction.
+The selection process started last June.

+The Genesis luxury sedan won a decade ago and was a finalist in 2015.

+It’s uncommon — but not unheard of — for an automaker or brand to nab more than one award in a given year in the contest, now in its 25th year.

-Organizers accept no advertising, though automakers try to capitalize on the marketing value of the awards, which are now in their 25th year.
+Organizers accept no advertising, though automakers try to capitalize on the marketing value of the awards.